sidneyrens/codingChallenge/README.md

 ### 2. Add Two Numbers
+## LATE UPDATE:

-You are given two **non-empty** linked lists representing two non-negative integers.
-The digits are stored in **reverse order**, and each of their nodes contains a single digit.
-Add the two numbers and return the sum as a linked list.
+You are given two arrays representing two non-negative integers.
+The digits are stored in **reverse order**, and each of their indexes contains a single digit.
+Add the two numbers and return the sum as an array.

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.